 The M20K and MLAB blocks are familiar block sizes carried over from previous Intel device families.
 The MLAB blocks are ideal for wide and shallow memories, while the M20K blocks are intended to support larger memory configurations and include hard ECC.
 Both M20K and MLAB embedded memory blocks can be configured as a single-port or dual-port RAM, FIFO, ROM, or shift register.
-These memory blocks are highly flexible and support a number of memory configurations as shown in Table 10 on page 26.
+These memory blocks are highly flexible and support a number of memory configurations as shown in the following table.